miykael/nipype-beginner-s-guide/homepage/neuroimaging.rst

 Coregistration
 ^^^^^^^^^^^^^^

-As motion correction corrects for the motion during the acquisition of functional images, coregistration corrects for motion between the structural and the functional images.
-In other words, coregistration moves the functional image as such that it lies perfectly on the anatomical image.
-This allows further transformations on the anatomical image, such as normalization, to be directly applied to the functional image without any intermediate steps.
+Motion correction aligns all the images within a volume so they are 'aligned'.
+Coregistration aligns the functional image with the reference structural image.
+If you think of the functional image as having been printed on tracing paper, coregistration moves that image around on the reference image until the alignment is at its best.
+In other words, coregistration trie to superimpose the functional image perfectly on the anatomical image.
+This allows further transformations of the anatomical image, such as normalization, to be directly applied to the functional image.

-The following picture shows an example of a good (top) and bad (bottom) coregistration between functional and anatomical images.
-Shown in red are the outline of the cortical folds of the anatomical image and in white and gray the functional image.
+The following picture shows an example of good (top) and bad (bottom) coregistration of functional images with the corresponding anatomical images.
+The red lines are the outline of the cortical folds of the anatomical image superimposed on the underlying greyscale functional image.

 .. only:: html